 History of the Genus Nanochromis

-The first Nanochromis species, N. nudiceps, was described in 1899 by the Belgian-British zoologist George Albert Boulenger, a very prolific ichthyologist who described 1,096 species of fish.
+The first Nanochromis species, N. nudiceps, was described in 1899 by the Belgian-British zoologist George Albert Boulenger, who was a very prolific ichthyologist who described 1,096 species of fish.
 He described the genus as Pseudoplesiops which, unfortunately, had already been used in 1858 for a species of marine fish making it invalid.
 The genus Nanochromis was subsequently erected by Pellegrin in 1904 as a replacement name for Pseudoplesiops.
-That established the genus and N. nudiceps is the type species.
+That established the genus with N. nudiceps as the type species.
 Over the years the genus has gained and lost species through new discoveries and reclassifications.

 Historically, several other groups of species were included in Nanochromis and it was always known that the genus would lose species to future reclassification.
 In 1987 the British ichthyologist P. H. Greenwood split two groups out from Nanochromis to form Limbochromis for a larger and obviously different species and Parananochromis for several species that were much larger and differed morphologically.
 Then, in 2007, Melanie J. Stiassny and Ulrich Schliewen erected the genus Congochromis to house a group of species that were always recognized as anatomically different.
 You will find much more information in: Congochromis, a New Cichlid Genus (Teleostei: Cichlidae) from Central Africa,